mikek/behave-http/README.md

       Scenario: Ensure account exists
         When I make a GET request to "account"
-        Then the response status should be "200
+        Then the response status should be 200

 If your test target is *http://127.0.0.1:8081/api* you can test it with:

     SERVER=http://127.0.0.1:8081 URL=api behave

+General rules on using quoted `"values"` in feature files:

+ * JSONs and numbers (response code, array length) must appear as is.
+ * Other substitutes must be quoted (variable names, headers and their values).

 See *features* (self tests) directory for some useful examples.